 Complete Withdrawal from Winthrop

 A student who withdraws before the course withdrawal date of the semester receives grades of N for all courses.
 If the student stops attending after the withdrawal date of the semester, the student receives grades of F, U, or I, as the individual instructors deem appropriate.
 A student may withdraw after the course withdrawal deadline with documented extenuating circumstances.
 Such circumstances include the following: death of an immediate family member; traumatic and unforeseen circumstances which are considered beyond a student’s control; prolonged emotional instability, physical injury or illness which has resulted in the student’s inability to complete academic responsibilities; or a change in nonacademic employment beyond the student’s control.
-Documentation of such circumstances must be definitive and must be presented along with a request for withdrawal with the assignment of an N grade to the Registrar or his designee no later than the last day of classes for the semester in question.
-Failure to withdraw officially may seriously affect a student’s eligibility for future readmission or for transfer to another institution.
+Documentation of such circumstances must be definitive and must be presented along with a request for withdrawal with the assignment of an N grade to the Registrar no later than the last day of classes for the semester in question.
+Failure to withdraw officially may seriously affect a student’s eligibility for future readmission, for transfer to another institution, or financial aid.

 Class Attendance Policies